-- How to walk using a front wheeled walker (FWW) while maintaining the weight bearing limits ordered by your surgeon. - The proper technique of getting out of bed that simulates your home environment. - The proper technique of getting out of bed without using any assistive devices in preparation for discharge home. - How to properly perform the leg exercises needed to strengthen your legs after surgery. - You will be educated on the mechanism of disability (protective response) and how to manage the response.
+- How to walk using a front wheeled walker (FWW) while maintaining weightbearing limits as ordered by your surgeon. - The proper technique of getting out of bed without using any assistive devices in preparation for discharge home. - The proper technique for bending and straightening stretches.
+As well as proper technique for leg exercises to strengthen your leg after surgery. - How to get in and out of a chair / on and off a toilet using proper body mechanics. - You will be educated on the mechanism of disability (protective response) and how to manage this.
 The "Protective Response" your body initiates following surgery is pain and swelling.
 This combination is intended to protect your body from further injury if trauma occurs.
 Your body equates surgery with trauma.
 Our job is to assist the body in reducing the "protective response" as we introduce activity.
-As the "protective response" decreases, we will have freer movement and increasing strength allowing for better mobility. - How to get in and out of a chair using proper body mechanics. - How to get on and off the toilet using proper body mechanics. - Depending on the surgical approach used, how to maintain proper hip precautions.
+As the "protective response" decreases, we will have freer movement and increasing strength allowing for better mobility.